talon-one/TalonOne.cs/docs/ManagementApi.md

 ## GetCouponsByAttributes

-> InlineResponse2004 GetCouponsByAttributes (int applicationId, int campaignId, CouponSearch body, int? pageSize = null, int? skip = null, string sort = null, string value = null, DateTime? createdBefore = null, DateTime? createdAfter = null, string valid = null, string usable = null, int? referralId = null, string recipientIntegrationId = null, bool? exactMatch = null, string batchId = null)
+> InlineResponse2004 GetCouponsByAttributes (int applicationId, int campaignId, CouponSearch couponSearch, int? pageSize = null, int? skip = null, string sort = null, string value = null, DateTime? createdBefore = null, DateTime? createdAfter = null, string valid = null, string usable = null, int? referralId = null, string recipientIntegrationId = null, bool? exactMatch = null, string batchId = null)

-Get a list of the coupons that match the given attributes
+List coupons that match the given attributes

 Gets a list of all the coupons that exactly match a set of attributes.
 The match is successful if all the attributes of the request are found in a coupon, even if the coupon has more attributes that are not present on the request.